-Join Kitizen Science for our second year of monitoring the outdoor cat population in a section of Chicago!
-This study is running for several years and will allow us to learn whether targeted spay/neuter programs are successful at humanely reducing cat populations in these areas.
+Join Kitizen Science for our third year of monitoring the outdoor cat population in a section of Chicago!
+This study will allow us to learn whether targeted spay/neuter programs are successful at humanely reducing cat populations in these areas.

 The project: Working in pairs, you will complete a walking survey on an assigned route along public sidewalks and alleyways.
 Our smartphone app includes a map showing your route and where you are located.
 Any time you see an outdoor cat, you will photograph the cat and submit the sighting via the app.
 Surveys take place in the late afternoon and evenings and should be a fun way to contribute to important cat welfare research while getting some fresh air.
 Cat survey pairs will be working independently, but someone will be available by phone if any questions arise during your survey.